Photo Credit: Esther Sánchez González via Midjourney

 Comments from Mallory Wietrzykowski.

 “Ontological Disparities Between Cognitive and Biological Functions” Poster.
-Joint Meeting of the Society for Philosophy and Psychology (SPP) and the European Society for Philosophy and Psychology (ESPP), with Alison Springle, Alessandra Buccella, and Tomak Wysocki.
+Joint Meeting of the Society for Philosophy and Psychology (SPP) and the European Society for Philosophy and Psychology (ESPP), with Alison Springle, Alessandra Buccella, and Tom Wysocki.

 “A Pushmi-Pullyu Psychology” Talk.
-Joint Meeting of the Society for Philosophy and Psychology (SPP) and the European Society for Philosophy and Psychology (ESPP), with Alison Springle, Nimra Asif, Alessandra Buccella, and Tomak Wysocki.
+Joint Meeting of the Society for Philosophy and Psychology (SPP) and the European Society for Philosophy and Psychology (ESPP), with Alison Springle, Nimra Asif, Alessandra Buccella, and Tom Wysocki.
 Milan, IT.

 “Trusting Traumatic Memories” Talk.
 Joint Meeting of the Society for Philosophy and Psychology (SPP) and the European Society for Philosophy and Psychology (ESPP), with Alison Springle and Rebecca Dreier.
 Milan, IT.

 “Normality, Causal Judgments, and Conjoined Cases” Poster.
-Joint Meeting of the Society for Philosophy and Psychology (SPP) and the European Society for Philosophy and Psychology (ESPP), with Tomek Wysocki, Alessandra Buccella, and Alison Springle.
+Joint Meeting of the Society for Philosophy and Psychology (SPP) and the European Society for Philosophy and Psychology (ESPP), with Tom Wysocki, Alessandra Buccella, and Alison Springle.
 Milan, IT.

 "The Cure Is Worse Than the Disease: On the Concepts of Health and Disability" Talk.
 PERITIA: The Ethics of Trust and Expertise.
 Online.